nextgenweb/whmcs-stripe/README.md

 WHMCS Custom Stripe Payment Gateway
 ============

 This is a free and open source Stripe Payment Gateway for WHMCS that supports one time and recurring payments without ever having a credit card number hit your WHMCS server.
+It's pretty neat!

 ## Overview